2023 Appointment Process

 - How the Tribal will rank the Hapū decision responses.

-The Hapū-Marae convene further meetings and as many as are necessary in order to select their preferred candidates as long as these are within the due dates provided by the Tribal office.
+The Hapū-Marae convene further meetings and as many as are necessary in order to select their preferred candidates as long as these are within the due dates provided.
 Hapū-Marae use their own approach to selecting their preferred candidates.

 10. Making the Appointment